Consolidating your vision to make it reality

 And Then…

-Once you have completed the Consolidation, you will have turned something that was once only an idea in your mind, a vision, into something real and tangible in the world.
+Once you have completed the Consolidation stage, you have turned something that was once just an idea in your mind, your vision, into something real and tangible.
 And then, just like Amazon and Airbnb, you will need to decide what to do next.

-Then you will begin the cycle of Inner Leadership again: you will centre and ground and connect with what is most important for you, make clear sense of the situation, find the new opportunities that existchoose the way forward that inspires you most, and articulate that as an inspiring vision — to yourself and others.
+Now you will begin the cycle of Inner Leadership again: you will centre and ground and connect with what is most important for you, make clear sense of the situation, find the new opportunities that existchoose the way forward that most inspires you, and articulate that as an inspiring vision — to yourself and others.

-Then you’ll manage the transitions that arise as you move forward.
-And because this will be the second time that you have carried out this process, you will do it better and faster than before.
+Then you will again manage the transitions that arise as you move forward.
+And because this is the second time you have done all this, you will do it better and faster.

-Repeating this cycle has led Amazon from selling books to selling almost anything, to delivering web services, entertainment, and putting rockets into space — because these are the things that most inspire its founder, Jeff Bezos.
+Repeating this cycle has led Amazon from selling books to selling almost anything, to also delivering web services, making movies, and putting rockets into space — because these are the things that most inspire its founder, Jeff Bezos.
+Where will it take you?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.